medavox/articles/star trek redo.md

 Major command decisions should require consensus of at least 2 of the 3 senior officers.
 In fact, the command structure should be less militaristic in general

+The Federation is by definition a post-scarcity civilisation; as CGPGrey

 Realism of Details
 -----
 * Seatbelts.